grahamcarman/docs/learn/airflow-dbt.md

 - The basics of dbt Core.
 See [What is dbt?](https://docs.getdbt.com/docs/introduction).
 - Airflow fundamentals, such as writing DAGs and defining tasks.
 See [Get started with Apache Airflow](get-started-with-airflow.md).
+- How Airflow and dbt concepts relate to each other.
+See [Similar dbt & Airflow concepts](https://astronomer.github.io/astronomer-cosmos/getting_started/dbt-airflow-concepts.html).
 - Airflow operators.
 See [Operators 101](what-is-an-operator.md).
 - Airflow task groups.
 See [Airflow task groups](task-groups.md).
 - Airflow connections.
 See [Manage connections in Apache Airflow](connections.md).